Emily-is-cool/gardenparty/README.md

 # gardenparty
-A place to plan and track gardening activity
+A Django app to plan and track gardening activity.